 Afrisetup Employer of Record Services in Rwanda

-1. Payroll processing:
+1. Payroll processing

 We take responsibility for processing payroll for your employees in Rwanda.
 This includes calculating wages, deducting taxes and other withholdings, and ensuring timely and accurate payments.
 Our staff handles all aspects of payroll, saving you time and effort.

-2. Tax compliance:
+2. Tax compliance

 We handle all tax-related matters, including calculating and withholding taxes, making tax payments, and handling all tax filings and submissions.
 Our team has a deep understanding of the Rwandan tax system to ensure that your company remains compliant.

-3. Employee benefits administration:
+3. Employee benefits administration

 We simplify benefits administration by handling all aspects, including enrollment, claims processing, and compliance with local regulations.
 We ensure that your employees receive the benefits they are entitled to.

-4. Legal compliance:
+4. Legal compliance

 Compliance with local labor laws and regulations is crucial for any business operating in Rwanda.
 We ensure that your company remains compliant by handling employment contracts, termination procedures, and other legal requirements.
 We have a deep understanding of the local laws and regulations to ensure that your business operates within the boundaries of the law.

-5. Risk management:
+5. Risk management

-6. Administrative support:
+6. Administrative support

 Managing administrative tasks associated with employment can be time-consuming.
 We provide administrative support by handling employee onboarding, offboarding, record-keeping, and other administrative tasks.
 This allows you to focus on your core business objectives and saves you valuable time and resources.

+Our Rwanda Employer of Record (EOR) services can offer invaluable support and assistance.
 Here are some benefits of partnering with us:

 1. Expertise in local labor laws and regulations